-Keep Your Family Safe During a Flood
+Keep Your Family Safe during a Flood

-Safety measures to keep in mind include:
+Safety measures to remember include:

-- Never step into a flooded basement or other room if water may be in contact with electrical outlets, appliances or cords.
+- Never step into a flooded basement or other room if water may be in contact with electrical outlets, appliances, or cords.

 - Never attempt to turn off power at the breaker box if you must stand in water to do so.
 If you can’t reach your breaker box safely, call your electric utility to shut off power at the meter.

-- Never use electric appliances or touch electric wires, switches or fuses when you’re wet or when you’re standing in water.
+- Never use electric appliances or touch electric wires, switches, or fuses when you’re wet or when you’re standing in water.

 - Keep electric tools and equipment at least 10 feet away from wet surfaces.
 Do not use electric yard tools if it’s raining or the ground is wet.

 - If an electrical appliance has been in contact with water, have a professional check it out before it is used.
 It may need to be repaired or replaced.

 A good safety measure is to have ground fault circuit interrupters (GFCIs) professionally installed on outlets.
 These safety devices can cut off power instantly if there’s a problem.
 GFCIs are recommended for outdoor outlets and outlets near wet areas of the home, such as kitchen, bath, and laundry room.